-This sub-chronic toxicity test measures the number of imbalanced (loss of ability to balance) fry of aquacultured Murray Cod fish (Maccullochella peelii), after exposure to surface water for 7 d.
+This sub-chronic toxicity test measures the number of imbalanced (loss of ability to balance) fry of aquacultured Murray cod fish (Maccullochella peelii), after exposure to surface water for 7 d.
 Growth and observations of malformations were also measured to identify the effect of surface water on fish early life development.
 The toxicity test was based on the methods of OECD Guideline 204 (1984) and summarised in Table 6.
-Fertilised eggs of M. Peelii were obtained from NSW aquaculture facility.
-Post hatch 2- day larval fish ( $\leq$ 48 h old) were used in the toxicity tests.
+Fertilised eggs of M. peelii were obtained from a NSW aquaculture facility.
+Post hatch 2 day larval fish (\leq 48 h old) were used in the toxicity tests.

-Toxicity tests were undertaken in 350-mL beakers containing 100 mL test solution.
 Five concentrations (three replicates each) of each surface water sample was prepared by dilution with MHW (25-100%).
 Controls consisting of each treatment were prepared in triplicate and ten fish fry were randomly added to each test vessel.
-Test vessels were incubated at 23 ± 1°C on a 16 h light: 8h dark light cycle.
-Test solutions were renewed at 48, 96 and 144 h by replacing the test solution with freshly diluted surface water and the number of surviving fish counted.
-After 2, 4 and 7 days, dead fish were removed from test vessels and preserved for growth and malformations measurements.
+A summary of the test conditions is provided in Table 6.
 Water quality parameters (pH, EC and DO) were also measured.
 The test was terminated after 7 days.
-Fish were 9uthanized by the addition of MS222 (ethyl 3-aminobenzoate methanesulfonate, Sigma) and immediately fixed in 10% buffered formalin.
-The test was acceptable if there was ≥90% balanced fish fry in the controls.
+Fish were euthanized by the addition of MS222 (ethyl 3-aminobenzoate methanesulfonate, Sigma) and immediately fixed in 10% buffered formalin.